aws-samples/no-tears-cluster/README.md

 ### Deployment
 Deployment takes about 15 minutes.
 This QuickStart provisions:
 - a Cloud9 Integrated Development Environment (IDE) in the selected region;
-- an AWS Parallel Cluster environment, named `covid-cluster`, for batch scheduled jobs and interactive computing;
+- an AWS Parallel Cluster environment, named `hpc-cluster`, for batch scheduled jobs and interactive computing;
 - a non-root IAM User, with full Administrator access to the AWS Console to create custom architectures.
 - a Budget notification email at `80% of the BudgetLimit`